h3nc4/Fill-github-contrib/README.md

 ## Why This Script?

 In college, my professor congratulated me for having lots of commits on my GitHub profile, unlike some of my friends.
-It got me thinking about how we often judge developers by these squares.

-**Fill Github Contributions** is a script I made to add commits to your profile without the pressure of big commits.
-Remember, coding is more than just squares on a graph!
+This repo shows how little value they are to a developer's value.

+## License

+This project is licensed under the BSD License - see [LICENSE](LICENSE) for details.

 Don't judge people by commits.